EricAndrechek/OpenOffsite/readme.md

 ### FAQs

-#### Q: How is this different from other options, such as [FileCoin](https://filecoin.io/)?

-A: FileCoin caters primarily to the public dataset market.
-While possible to store private data, it is most efficient in terms of public data storage and quite frankly solves a different use case in that regard.
-Where FileCoin provides fast and cheap file access to areas further from data centers and helps break the market free of monopoly pricing, OpenOffsite aims to provide the self-hosting crowd with a free option (at the expense of storage) to easily store data as purely a backup, and not a main content delivery network for said data.

 #### Q: Should I be worried about the privacy of my data and server?

 A: No!
 By using [horcrux](https://github.com/jesseduffield/horcrux), a malicious actor would need to gain access to at least three of your different backups.
 Locating these backups would require breaching our server's AND your server for your API key.
 In the event that this level of security is not enough for you, in OpenOffsite's configuration you are able to select an encryption algorithm and key to use so that your data is encrypted before being horcruxed.
 In addition to data security, your server does not need to be made public on the internet in any regard.
 All your server needs to do is remain online with a stable internet connection so that it can monitor our server's and watch for any data requests.
 All data transfers are made in a peer-to-peer manner in order to optimize speed and decrease database hosting costs.
 These transfers are routed through a proxy, however, so your IP is never made known to anyone else.